Artiik/user-management-system/README.md

 # user-management-system
-An app for managing user accounts
+An app for managing user accounts.

+## Testing
+To test app use `npm` command:

+    $ npm run test